 From then on my life seemed to be on a roller coaster going downhill.
-We were tried in November, 1950.
+We were tried in November 1950.
 Gold, who had not yet been sentenced and faced a death penalty, was the prosecution’s most compliant witness in detailing how Brothman and I were complicit in the charges the government leveled against us.
-In an atmosphere of unprecedented political hysteria and grossly misleading testimony we were convicted and sentenced to two years in prison.
-My book, “Phantom Spies, Phantom Justice” details how the events unfolded, how I spent my time in jail and then in prison, and my life afterwards.
-It is a personal account of mid-nineteenth century America and the cataclysmic effect of the political perversion McCarthyism represented.
+In an atmosphere of unprecedented political hysteria and grossly misleading testimony, we were convicted and sentenced to two years in prison.
+My book, “Phantom Spies, Phantom Justice” details how the events unfolded, how I spent my time in jail and then in prison, and my life afterward.
+It is a personal account of mid-nineteenth-century America and the cataclysmic effect of the political perversion McCarthyism represented.

 As one reviewer noted, it is also a book that should be required reading for students of government and history, and for reading about the lives of people who find the inner strength to carry on against insurmountable odds.

 “…a great lesson of what can happen when fanatics and demagogues conspire to prey on the innocent for their own purposes.
 Eye opening experience” – Dr. P, dental implants Austin